2026 Ragdale Ring

 Saturday, June 20

-4:00 PM Campus open: enjoy a Picnic Along the Prairie, tour the grounds, and explore Front of House
+4:00 PM Campus open: enjoy a picnic along the prairie and tour the Ragdale grounds and gardens

 Sunday, June 21